 The First National Bank Of Winthrop

-The First National Bank Of Winthrop in New York printed $355,360 dollars worth of national currency.
+The First National Bank Of Winthrop in Minnesota printed $293,460 dollars worth of national currency.
 That is a pretty standard output.
 However, some types of currency from this bank could still be rare.
-This national bank opened in 1915 and stopped printing money in 1935, which equals a 21 year printing period.
+This national bank opened in 1903 and stopped printing money in 1934, which equals a 32 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Winthrop issued 3 different types and denominations of national currency.
+During its life, The First National Bank Of Winthrop issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Winthrop was located in Saint Lawrence County.
-It was assigned charter number 10747.
+For the record, The First National Bank Of Winthrop was located in Sibley County.
+It was assigned charter number 7014.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Winthrop in New York printed 6,562 sheets of $10 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The First National Bank Of Winthrop also printed 3,886 sheets of $10 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note

-The First National Bank Of Winthrop printed 1,120 sheets of Type1 1929 $10 national bank notes.
-That is a pretty typical sheet output for a national bank during the small size era.
+The First National Bank Of Winthrop also printed 314 sheets of Type1 1929 $10 national bank notes.
+That may sound like a very small number, and it is.
+However, when it comes to small size notes, that print range usually allows for a handful of survivors.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.